Ten Kids’ Lunchbox Ideas

-Whether as a dip for vegetables, creamy sandwich spread, or as a filling for deviled eggs, hummus (made from chickpeas) offers fiber and protein.
+Whether as a dip for vegetables, creamy sandwich spread or as a filling for deviled eggs, hummus (made from chickpeas) offers fiber and protein.
 Make your own, like this flavor-packed Smoked Paprika Hummus

-Use fresh lemon juice to keep sliced apples from browning or as a dressing for green and grain salads like in Salmon and Orzo Salad.
+Use fresh lemon juice to keep sliced apples from browning or as a dressing for green and grain salads like in Salmon and Orzo Salad

 Dark Chocolate (70% or higher)

 or melt the chocolate and use it as a dip for strawberries or bananas.
 You can also melt dark chocolate, spread it on parchment, and top with seeds, nuts and dried fruit for a delicious dessert like this Sweet & Salty Dark Chocolate Bark

 Berries play a variety of roles in a healthy lunchbox.
 Use them as part of a fruit salad, layer in a parfait, top on a green salad, use in place of jelly such as in the Sunflower Seed Butter and Strawberry Wafflewich

 Boiled eggs are an inexpensive and simple way to add more protein to a lunchbox.
-Eat as is with a sprinkle of salt, pepper or paprika, or chop and make into an egg salad or a simple topping on a green salad.
+Eat as-is with a sprinkle of salt, pepper or paprika, or chop and make into an egg salad, or a simple topping on a green salad.
 Ever baked eggs instead of boiling them?
 Try this three-step how to make hard-cooked eggs

 Pick up a rotisserie chicken from the deli so you always have a high-quality protein source on-hand.
 Rotisserie chicken can be chopped and made into a simple Balsamic Chicken Salad with Cherries

 Grain (barley, couscous, pasta/orzo, quinoa, etc.)

 Grains, especially whole grains, offer fiber and a host of other nutrients.
 Make your own grain salad by combining your favorite cooked grain with cheese, chopped vegetables, fresh or dried fruit and your favorite protein such as turkey, chicken, tofu or lean beef.
 Try this Couscous Salad

 As a delicious and easy source of high-quality protein, calcium, vitamin D, potassium and other nutrients, Greek yogurt can be eaten as in Chia Seed and Raspberry Yogurt

 There are many delicious vegetables to keep on-hand that are perfect for a lunchbox.
 Keep carrot, celery and bell pepper strips in the fridge to use as a dipper.
-Try diced squash, zucchini and onions in grain or green salads or shave your veggies with a peeler to make Asparagus, Zucchini & Carrot Ribbon Salad.
+Try diced squash, zucchini and onions in grain or green salads or shave your veggies with a peeler to make Asparagus, Zucchini & Carrot Ribbon Salad

 Cheese (feta, goat, cheddar, etc.)

-Snack cheese and sliced cheese are always nice to have on-hand for sandwiches and snacks but spruce up your salads and pasta dishes with a sprinkle feta or goat cheese.
+Cheese always nice to have on-hand for sandwiches and snacks.
+Spruce up your salads and pasta dishes with a sprinkle of feta or goat cheese.
 Make Antipasto Skewers

 About Holley Grainger